spreadshirt/k8s-multi-secret-to-file/README.md

     ...
     ```

-3. configure a init-container using `k8s-multi-secret-to-file`, e.g.
+3. configure an init-container using `k8s-multi-secret-to-file`, e.g.

     ```yaml
     ...